Geocaching: Variations

-Called GeoArt, these geocaches are placed to form a picture of the Space Shuttle lying on the Johnson Space Center in Houston, Texas.
+Called GeoArt, these geocaches are placed to form a picture of the Space Shuttle lying on the Johnson Space Center in Houston, United States.

 Geocaches vary in size, difficulty, and location.
 Simple caches that are placed near a roadside are often called "drive-bys", "park 'n grabs" (PNGs), or "cache and dash".
 Geocaches may also be complex, involving lengthy searches, significant travel, or use of specialist equipment such as SCUBA diving, kayaking, or abseiling.
 Different geocaching websites list different variations per their own policies.

 Geocaches come in a range of sizes.
 Top: a magnetic nano geocache in the City of London.

 Bottom: a large bucket geocache in the Czech Republic.

 Container sizes range from nano, particularly magnetic nanos, which can be smaller than the tip of a finger and have only enough room to store the log sheet, to 20-liter (5 gallon) buckets or even larger containers, such as entire trucks.
 The most common cache containers in rural areas are lunch-box-sized plastic storage containers or surplus military ammunition cans.
 Ammo cans are considered the gold standard of containers because they are very sturdy, waterproof, animal- and fire-resistant, and relatively cheap, and have plenty of room for trade items.
 Smaller containers are more common in urban areas because they can be more easily hidden.